 To Qualify for ASHA Certification in Audiology

-The Praxis II® exam in audiology is an integral component of ASHA certification standards.
+The Praxis® exam in audiology is an integral component of ASHA certification standards.
 To qualify for certification, an applicant must:

 - Submit the completed and signed audiology certification application with appropriate dues/fees.

 - Send an official graduate transcript that shows the graduate degree earned or a letter from the registrar or graduate program director confirming that the degree has been awarded.

 - Receive a passing score on the Praxis Audiology exam.

 To Qualify for ASHA Certification in Speech-Language Pathology

 The Praxis exam in Speech-Language Pathology is used as a requirement for the ASHA Certificate of Clinical Competence.
 To qualify, an applicant must:

 - Submit the completed and signed Speech-Language Pathology certification application with appropriate dues/fees.